hphelion/documentation/migration-overview-reference.md

 - [Open a support case](https://account.hpcloud.com/cases)
 - [Using email](support@hpcloud.com)
 - By phone at 1-855-61CLOUD (1-855-612-5683) in the U.S. or +1-678-745-9010 internationally.

+## Note on ongoing CLI support ## {#CLIdeprecation}

+On November 4, 2013, the UNIX CLI moved into its End-of-Life Cycle process toward final deprecation.
+During this 6-month transition time until May 4, 2014:

+* New and existing customers are encouraged to migrate to the OpenStackClient (Unified) CLIs or leverage the OpenStack command-line clients for each respective service.
+* No new feature requests will be honored
+* Bug reports will be accepted

+After 6-months, access to online resources will still be available, but no support will be offered from HP Public Cloud, and the software download will be disabled—although you are most welcome to continue development at your discretion.

 ##For further information## {#furtherinfo}